Atharv-M/Loan_pridiction_using_ML/README.md

 | SVM                 | High accuracy with optimal kernel                         | Not suitable for very large datasets                   |

-How to Run the Code

-1. Place the dataset `loan_model_ready.csv` in the working directory.
-2. Install required libraries using pip:

-3. Run the notebook or script.

 Technologies Used

 | Library         | Purpose                                |